Audio Excerpts. Click on titles for more info.

 A strong advocate for creating vital, alternative arts spaces that build community, Andrea founded her renowned Salon in 1986.
 “One of the best-known music salons in the country” with a “deep bench of topflight musicians”, “an underground sensation” (The Philadelphia Inquirer), “one of Philadelphia’s hidden gems” (Temple News) and winner of the “Best of Philly Award 2008” (Philadelphia Magazine), the Salon has become a beloved event, sparking a large and growing community around the arts in Philadelphia and beyond.
 She started Salons in Aspen, Scottsdale, NY and Main Line Reform Temple, National Museum of American Jewish History and the Interfaith Center of Philadelphia among others.

-She is a recipient of a 2016 Pew Fellowship in the Arts and a 2017 Independence Foundation Fellowship.
 She was 2018 Visiting Composer at Emory University and Yale-NUS in Singapore.
 Andrea has been invited as visiting composer to numerous universities including University of Texas at Austin, Michigan State University, William and Mary, The College of New Jersey, Dartmouth College, Indiana University, University of Chicago, Curtis Institute of Music and served as McKilroy Visiting Professor at the University of Arkansas.
+Visiting Composer, UT Austin, 2017

 Women of Valor, an oratorio on the stories of Biblical women on Albany Records.
 Hila Plitmann, soprano, Rinat Shaham, mezzo, Tova Feldshuh, narrator and the Los Angeles Jewish Symphony, Noreen Green, artistic director.
 Fred Vogler, producer.
 Purchase here.